murillocjr/theophilusnlp/docs/_posts/2020-07-26-B-work-environment.md

 Also "my" computer is another cloud instance, also free, but in Amazon (AMI 2 with Mate accessible via VNC)

 Why this last Amazon VM?... it's a long story, including a chapter where my only available hardware is a very old HP Semptron 32 bits laptop with no hard drive that miraculously works perfectly if you only run a VNC client, it's funny if you consider COVID-19 lockdown, but I guess you had to be there.

+Since yet another VM on AWS is serving as my "processing" unit to run python NLP and text-processing code, the need arises to connect to this headless server, ssh from my "Desktop UI" instance works great with MidnightCommander (mc) along with Micro (text editor) giving me a very easy and confortable way to browse folders and edit files using only the terminal end even with mouse integration.

 # [](#header-5)UPDATE: